CNN TV

 On Wednesday the football world was saddened by news that Barcelona manager Tito Vilanova suffered a relapse of a cancerous tumor which had been removed last year.
 He was due to have surgery on Thursday and is facing chemotherapy and radiotherapy treatment for the next six weeks.
 I hope he makes a speedy recovery and returns to the Barca bench as soon possible.

 The question now is, what happens to Barcelona?
 They had set a new club record by winning 15 and drawing one of their opening 16 league games.
 But what now?
 Can they keep their run going and continue to dominate Spanish football?
 And what about the European Champions League?
-Read the rest of this entry »
+FULL POST

 Filed under: Football